Language

 Cost Breakdown

-Enter your purchase price and adjust the down payment percentage to see how it affects your monthly payment
+Enter your purchase price and adjust the down payment percentage to see how it changes your monthly payment

 Aim for at least 20% down to avoid PMI — the scenario table shows the difference clearly

-Open the Savings Plan section to find out how long it will take to save your target down payment
+Open the Savings Plan section to find out how long it takes to save your target

-Check the PMI alert to see how much extra you'd pay monthly and how long PMI lasts
+Check the PMI alert to see the extra monthly cost and how long PMI lasts

-Switch currencies using the currency picker to calculate in your local currency
+Switch currencies with the currency picker to calculate in your local currency

 Want to learn more?
 Read documentation →